Step Three: Getting the Right Support in Place

 • Support you into your chosen college.

 Teaching Assistants may be employed by mainstream colleges as an extra level of support for your learning.
-They will usually support in the following ways:
+This could include:

 • Help to ensure your learning material such as lecture notes, handouts and reading material are adapted to be accessible for you.